JeffBarnard/JsonSchemaTask.NET/README.md

 # JsonSchemaTask.NET
- An MSBuild task to generate json schema valiation for .NET POCO classes
+An MSBuild task to generate json schema validation for .NET POCO classes

 # Usage